 Cook over an Indirect Fire, Basting or Dunking the Meat

 Slow-cook the pork or chicken over an indirect fire, basting with the sauce.
-You may reuse marinade as basting sauce only if you heat it to boiling in a microwave first, to kill any bacteria from the raw meat.
-Otherwise, use fresh sauce for basting.
+You may reuse marinade as basting sauce only if you heat it to boiling in a microwave first to kill any bacteria from the raw meat.
+Otherwise, use the fresh sauce for basting.

 Some cooks dunk the meat in the basting sauce rather than use a brush.
 For traditional basting, a pastry brush like the one in the photo works better than the “mops” used with tomato-based sauces.

 The Smoke is an Important Element of Real Barbecue